3 dill pickle spears, about 5 inches long (2 5/8 ounces)

 Boursin (see recipe below)

 Cut each pickle spear lengthwise into 3 strips.
 Pat them dry with paper towels.
 Pat the pastrami dry.
 Stack 2 slices of pastrami to make 9 stacks.
 You may end up with an odd slice, which can be left single.
-Spread each stack of pastrami with a thin, even layer the Boursin, using all of it.
+Spread each stack of pastrami with a thin even layer of the Boursin, using all of it.
 Place a pickle spear on one edge of each stack and roll up jelly roll-style to enclose the pickle.
 Carefully cut each roll into 4 pieces (see my comments below).
 Chill well before serving.

 Makes 36 pieces